top of page

 Research Interests

-1. Sensory ecology of marine ectoparasites
+1. Sensory ecology of small marine invertebrates

 Ectoparasites are a unique sub-group of parasites that live outside the bodies of their host and therefore typically must actively traverse their ecosystems at some point throughout their lifecycles.
 This can include finding a host, settling in a specific habitat, locating a mate, and avoiding possible predators.
 Ectoparasites have evolved a plethora of different mechanisms to successfully achieve these goals.
 While terrestrial parasites have received a wealth of attention in this subject, marine parasites have not.
 There are few species that we know anything about when it comes to their sensory ecology and how they navigate their often complex lifecycles.